uniwebcms/tutorial-builder/template/README.md

-# tutorial-builder

-tutorial-builder is an npm library that helps you quickly create markdown files for a tutorial website using Docusaurus.

-## Getting Started
+# Docusaurus Website for Uniweb Modules

+Auto generated tutorial website for Uniweb modules.

-### Prerequisites
+## Prerequisites

 - Node.js (version 16.14 or higher)
 - npm (Node Package Manager) or Yarn

-### Quick Start
+## Getting Started

+In the standard use case, one creates a Uniweb modules project from a GitHub repo template.
+The template would include a copy of a basic tutorial website.

-To create a new tutorial website, use the following command:
+It is also possible to create a new tutorial website from scratch using the following command:

 ```bash
 npx @uniwebcms/tutorial-builder@latest init [project-name]